-Fujifilm X-A1 versus Fujifilm X-E2
+Fujifilm X-A1 vs X-E2

-The Fujifilm X-A1 and the Fujifilm X-E2 are two digital cameras that were announced, respectively, in September 2013 and October 2013.
+The Fujifilm X-A1 and the Fujifilm X-E2 are two digital cameras that were officially introduced, respectively, in September 2013 and October 2013.
 Both the X-A1 and the X-E2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 16 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 16 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2 is notably larger (23 percent) than the Fujifilm X-A1.
 Moreover, the X-E2 is markedly heavier (6 percent) than the X-A1.
 In this context, it is worth noting that neither the X-A1 nor the X-E2 are weather-sealed.

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Even though the X-A1 has a slightly larger sensor, both cameras offer the same resolution of 16 megapixel.
+Even though the X-A1 has a slightly larger sensor, both cameras offer the same resolution of 16 megapixels.
 This implies that the X-A1 has a lower pixel density and larger individual pixels (with a pixel pitch of 4.80μm versus 4.80μm for the X-E2), which gives it a potential advantage in terms of light gathering capacity.
 The two cameras were released in close succession, so that their sensors are from the same technological generation.
 Coming back to sensor resolution, it should be mentioned that the X-E2 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X-E2 provides a faster frame rate than the X-A1.
 It can shoot movie footage at 1080/60p, while the X-A1 is limited to 1080/30p.